Skip to main content

 Collaboration Cycle

-The Collaboration Cycle, managed by the Platform Governance team, is where teams who are building products/features on VA.gov get feedback and guidance on their product/feature to ensure it meets VA.gov experience standards for design, content, information architecture, quality assurance, accessibility, and research.
+The Collaboration Cycle, managed by the Platform Governance team, is where teams who build products/features on VA.gov get feedback and guidance to ensure they meet VA.gov experience standards for design, content, information architecture, quality assurance, accessibility, and research.

 Teams engage with the Collaboration Cycle throughout their product’s/feature’s lifecycle via three separate touchpoint meetings (Design Intent, Midpoint Review and Staging).